ministryofjustice/find-moj-data-user-guide/source/documentation/ingestion/cadet-registration.md

         - dc_display_in_catalogue
 ```

-## Ensure the data owner has an account in Datahub
+## Ensure the data custodian has an account in Datahub

-The owner's Datahub account must exist before you set the `dc_owner_id`.
+The user's Datahub account must exist before you set the `dc_data_custodian`.
 This will happen automatically the first time they log into Datahub.

 The user ID is visible in the URL of a user page in Datahub, e.g.